 What you will need

-Access to a web browser
+Access to a web browser.

-RTK base station (optional)
+RTK base station (optional).

 Procedure

-Step 1: Connect to the Trimble Receiver
+Step 1: Connect to the Trimble receiver

-Once connected, enter 192.168.142.1 in the URL address bar on your Web browser to access the Trimble web interface.
+In a web browser, enter 192.168.142.1 in the address bar to open the Trimble web interface.

-Enter your credentials on the Login page.
+Enter the login credentials on the Login page.

 The default username is admin and the default password is password.

-Step 2: Check the NMEA Installation
+Step 2: Check the NMEA installation

-To avoid issues, check if the NMEA option is properly installed.
+Confirm that the NMEA option is installed.

-Step 3: Configure the NMEA Settings
+Step 3: Configure the NMEA settings

 Setting | Value |